 Irving faced the daunting task of building a new facility to produce this large amount of naval ships.
 Moreover, they needed a large paint facility within the same building.

-BlastOne worked with Irving Shipbuilding Inc. to design & engineer a highly custom ship module paint facility.
-The massive paint facility measured a total of 180’ (54 m) long x 88’ (26.5 m) deep x 52’ (15.6 m) high, and incorporated (2) two separate paint booths.
+BlastOne worked with Irving Shipbuilding Inc. to design and engineer a highly custom ship module paint facility.
+The massive paint facility measured a total of 180’ (54 m) long x 88’ (26.5 m) deep x 52’ (15.6 m) high.
+We incorporated two separate paint booths.

 Irving Shipbuilding now has the most modern shipbuilding facilities in North America in Halifax, Nova Scotia.
 They now have the ability to paint ship sections 365 days a year regardless of weather patterns, thanks to the built-in heating and de-humidification.

 Incorporation of 7 huge exhaust stacks into the external walls of the main building